microservice-backbone/product-service-h2/README.md

         - jar name: build/libs/product-service-0.0.1-SNAPSHOT.jar
     - deployment name in k8s: product-service
     - url format: /product/1 or /products

+### OOP Architecture

+- Product, Review ... as Entity
+- ProductRepository
+    - ProductService (as JPA cache layer or call APIs)
+        - ProductController (as REST APIs)

 ## How To Start